TrulyHecky/Django-projects/README.md

 # Django projects
-Projects that I wrote on Python's web-framework - Django.
+Projects that I wrote on Python's web-framework - Django